An introduction to Social Policy

 The administration of the welfare state has undergone two major reforms since its inception.
 The first phase, covering the 1960s and 1970s, saw central government reformed in order to allow the planning and control of public expenditure by the Treasury.
 The aims of this reform were managerial efficiency and economic planning.
 The effect was to create a system in which the Treasury allocated resources to departments, and departments to services.

-The second phase, which has led in the 1980s and 1990s to restructuring of the civil service and the administration of welfare, was called the "new public management".
+The second phase, which has led in the 1980s and 1990s to restructuring of the civil service and the administration of welfare, is identified with the "new public management".
 It has three main elements:

 In recent years, the work of many central government agencies serving government, like the DWP's information technology services or the DoH's laboratories, have been privatised or contracted out; the main role of the agencies that remain is direct service provision to the public.
 The National Health Service in England was reformed in 2012 to permit a higher level of 'commissioning', or purchase of external services.